docpad-archive/documentation/community/contribute.html.md

 [With your help, we'll be able to work on DocPad full time!
 Isn't that awesome?
 Donate now to let that happen!](http://docpad.org/donate/)

+## Publicize

+Help spread the word of DocPad:

+- Star our [GitHub Repository](https://github.com/bevry/docpad) by clicking the "Star" button on the top right
+- Star our [NPM Package](https://npmjs.org/package/docpad) by running `npm star docpad` in your terminal
+- Talk about us on Social Media; Twitter, Blogging, Etc
+- Write about your experiences of DocPad on your blog
+- Do a short less than a minute video testimonial of DocPad on Youtube!
+- and just continuing to be awesome

 ## Support

 To get support: